vuonglequoc/ServerSimulator/README.md

 The MuServerBK project is developed from the MuServerEx project.

-Mu Server BK has been tested under the following systems on 32bit and 64bit installations but should also compile and run under any system where .NET 3.5 are available.
-By default Mu Server BK dont support native x64 compilations.
+MuServerBK has been tested under the following systems on 32bit and 64bit installations but should also compile and run under any system where .NET 3.5 are available.
+By default MuServerBK dont support native x64 compilations.

     * Windows XP SP3 (32bit)
     * Windows 8 (64bit)